Bluefrog922/pico-ducky/README.md

 ![Setup mode with a jumper](images/setup-mode.png)

-## USB enable/disable mode
+## USB enable mode

-If you need the pico-ducky to not show up as a USB mass storage device for stealth, follow these instructions.
+If you need the pico-ducky to show up as a USB mass storage device for file system access, follow these instructions.
 - Enter setup mode.
+- Connect a jumper wire between pin 18 (`GND`) and pin 20 (`GPIO15`).
+This will make the pico-ducky show up as a USB drive when plugged into the target computer.
 - Copy your payload script to the pico-ducky.
+- Remove the jumper and reconnect to your PC to hide the drive.
 - Disconnect the pico from your host PC.
-- Connect a jumper wire between pin 18 (`GND`) and pin 20 (`GPIO15`).
-This will prevent the pico-ducky from showing up as a USB drive when plugged into the target computer.
-- Remove the jumper and reconnect to your PC to reprogram.

 Pico: The default mode is USB mass storage enabled.
 Pico W: The default mode is USB mass storage **disabled**

 ![USB enable/disable mode](images/usb-boot-mode.png)